juhasev/sample-ninja-help/data-variables.md

 ### Create a new STANDARD data variables

 Allows you to create STANDARD Sample Ninja data variables.
-These standards are based on LUCID's standard questions.
+These standards are based on LUCID's standard questions and offer greater flexibility in terms of buying and selling from exchanged than your own home baked data variables.

 ### Create a new data variable